edbrad/vm-bl-status/README.md

 ### Configure Networking
 The TCP/IP Networking configuration must be adjusted to be beter suited for a Server role.
 This includes: Assigning a Static IP address, specifing DNS Servers to be used for name resolution (Internet & EMSMAIL.COM), and enabling the Linux Firewall (w/ Ubuntu ufw) to protect the server from Network attacks.

+### Install Remote Management GUI (Webmin)
+**Webmin** is an popular Open Source Web-based Unix/Linux system management tool (http://webmin.com).
+It provides a comprehensive set of GUI tools to help with monitoring and performing common system management tasks without having to remember and type long commands into the console.
+Installation requires adding the software's repository key, location and signature to the Ubuntu Package Manger.

 ### Install MongoDB Database Server